Assistant Professor of Biology

 Summary of Research Interests

-Over the past seven years, I have been researching the molecular mechanisms underlying host-microbe interactions.
+For several years, I have been researching the molecular mechanisms underlying host-microbe interactions.
 Specifically, my work has focused on two main questions: 1.)
 How do pathogens use molecular weaponry to promote virulence on susceptible hosts, and 2.)
 How do resistant hosts detect pathogen molecules to trigger an immune response?

 My research has shown that the answers to these questions often go hand-in-hand; a pathogen protein that promotes growth on a susceptible host frequently activates defenses in a resistant host.
 Consequently, a pathogen must have the right combination of molecular weapons to evade host defenses.
 Not enough fire power and you will be overwhelmed by the host's arsenal.
 Too many weapons and you lose your ability to fly under the radar of host detection mechanisms.